kad99kev/ARC/README.md

 6. 681b3aeb

 ## Issues raised
 When we usually build AI systems, we build it to solve a particular task.
 If we take the same AI and use it on a different task, it tends to perform poorly.
-Hence, in order to evaluate the "generality" an AI system we may need to compare its intelligence with that of a human.
+Hence, in order to evaluate the "generality" of an AI system we may need to compare its intelligence with that of a human.
 Taking the code I have written for example, the functions I used to solve one task will not work for the others.
 However, when I had to solve it mentally, I was able to adapt my logic easily.

 ---